-"Now to Him who is able to do exceeding abundantly beyond all that we ask or think, according to the power that works within us, 21 to Him be the glory in the church and in Christ Jesus to all generations forever and ever.
+"Now to Him who is able to do exceeding abundantly beyond all that we ask or think, according to the power that works within us, to Him be the glory in the church and in Christ Jesus to all generations forever and ever.
 Amen."
 Ephesians 3:20-21

-I just returned from a two-day leadership conference put on by the Willow Creek Association.
-Called the Global Leadership Summit, this gathering of leaders has been meeting annually in August since 1995.
-Originally started at the Willow Creek Church in South Barrington, Illinois, a community 35 miles west and north of Chicago, the conference is now simulcast to over 185 cities around the country, and will be translated and shared in more than 75 other countries around the world.
-It was an impressive, inspiring two days, ... filled with practical guidance and training to motivate leaders to pursue ongoing growth and excellence in their areas of influence, whether in business, ministry, or in whatever other venue God may have called us.
-Much more than a "Yay!
-Rah, rah!" event, the conference was a mind-blowing exposure to what God is doing in the world through everyday people who have stepped out to address a need, pursue a vision, or capture an opportunity.
-Two insights that came through quite clearly for me were that people who make a difference are not necessarily smarter or brighter than other people, they are just willing to act.
+What does God want to do in your life?
+What does He want to accomplish through you?
+What does He have in mind for us as a group of believers that He Himself has called together?
+These are important questions, ...matters for prayer, and matters that require an openness of mind, and a willingness to act.
+You see, people who make a difference are not necessarily smarter or brighter than other people, they are just willing to act.
 They generally experience the same fears, uncertainties and trepidation others experience.
 They often do not know all the answers, or even exactly how to proceed, BUT they are willing to try.
-Because they are willing to act, they find out what works and what does not, ... and they learn from their attempts.
+Because they are willing to act, they find out what works and what does not, ...and they learn from their attempts.
 Failure is not a bad thing, if it means you gain insight and understanding from your attempt.
 They are willing to pursue personal growth and development to accomplish their goals.
 Because they invest in themselves, they do not stagnate and get stuck.
 They keep on developing a growing capacity and set of abilities.
 In order to learn from their failed efforts, they must learn.
 They must make adjustments.
 They must have the openness, honesty and integrity to acknowledge the need to adjust, and then they have to develop new skills or a new strategy.
+How about you?
+Are you willing to continue to grow and discover what God could and would do in your life, ...or with us as a group He has called together?